-The Company Secretaries, being member of The Malaysian Institute of Accountant and licensed by the Companies Commission of Malaysia, satisfy the qualification as prescribed under Section 235(2) of the Companies Act 2016 and have the requisite experience and competency in company secretarial services.
+The Company Secretaries, being member of The Malaysian Institute of Accountant ("MIA") and The Malaysian Institute of Chartered Secretaries and Administrators ("MAICSA"), satisfy the qualification as prescribed under Section 235(2) of the Companies Act 2016 and have the requisite experience and competency in company secretarial services.

-Directors have unrestricted access to the advice and services of the Company Secretary to enable them to discharge their duties effectively.
-The Board is regularly updated and advised by the Company Secretary on any updates relating to new statutory and regulatory requirements pertaining to the duties and responsibilities of Directors, and promptly disseminates communications received from the relevant regulatory/governmental authorities.
-The Company Secretary organises and attends all Board meetings and is responsible to ensure that meetings are properly convened and accurate and proper records of the proceedings and resolutions passed are taken and maintained at the Registered Office of the Company.
+Directors have unrestricted access to the advice and services of the Company Secretaries to enable them to discharge their duties effectively.
+The Board is regularly updated and advised by the Company Secretaries on any updates relating to new statutory and regulatory requirements pertaining to the duties and responsibilities of Directors, and promptly disseminate communications received from the relevant regulatory/governmental authorities.
+The Company Secretary organises and attends all Board meetings and is responsible to ensure that meetings are properly convened, and accurate and proper records of the proceedings and resolutions passed are taken and maintained at the Registered Office of the Company.